Deep Dive Post-Mortem

 curl: (7) Failed to connect to gitea-http.gitea.svc.cluster.local port 3000

-We configured the Gitea act-runner to force all CI job containers to run on the host's network namespace, allowing ephemeral CI containers to seamlessly resolve .svc.cluster.local domains without NAT overhead.
+We configured the Gitea act-runner to force all CI job containers onto the host's network namespace, letting ephemeral CI containers resolve .svc.cluster.local domains directly, without NAT overhead.

 # /data/gitea-runner/config.yaml